Please enter a valid 5-digit zip code!

 The main types of foundation repair are crack repair, leak repair, underpinning, stabilization, and waterproofing.

 Crack repair and leak repair are exactly as they sound: your foundation contractor will perform an inspection and take necessary measures to remedy cracks or leaks.
-The price will vary based on the size and cause of the issue.
+The price will vary depending on the size and cause of the problem.

 Underpinning, also called leveling or piering, is when a contractor levels your foundation by underpinning it with large concrete piers.
-The amount you can expect to spend depends on how many piers are required.
+The amount you can expect to spend depends on how many piers are used.
 The price of stabilization varies similarly.
-This process fixes bowing walls by reinforcing them with carbon fiber or steel strips, and the total cost will depend on what material and how many strips are used.
+This process reinforces bowing walls with steel or carbon fiber strips.
+The cost will depend on what material is used and how many strips are used.

-Lastly, waterproofing is an overarching term for a category of repairs intended to prevent water from getting into your foundation or basement.
-This can include exterior waterproofing, interior waterproofing, or both, and costs can vary greatly.
-We recommend contacting a waterproofing specialist if you're planning to waterproof your foundation.
+Finally, waterproofing is an overarching term for a category of repairs designed to stop water from getting into your foundation.
+This can include interior waterproofing, exterior waterproofing, or both, and the price can vary widely.
+We recommend contacting a waterproofing specialist if you think your foundation needs waterproofing.